stefanclaas/f-hsub/README.md

 # f-hsub
-Find hsub messages in a saved file.
+Find hsub messages in an mbox file.
 This software was created for the program suck, which fetches all (new) articles from Usenet Groups.